 The Monoprice Select Mini is a fantastic value, offering a decent user experience and acceptable prints at a much more affordable price than the vast majority of the models on the market today.

-This model is a decent printer at a great price, meriting our Best Buy award for those shopping on a tight budget.
+This model is a decent printer at a great price.
 Its prints are pretty good with PLA, though ABS can be a bit of a struggle with its tendency for warping.
 The Mini is relatively easy to use and has an alright set of capabilities, making it a great option for an introductory 3D printer to assess your interest without spending a ton of cash.

 — David Wise and Austin Palmer